Why is my dog chewing everything? Behaviourist Claire Arrowsmith explains the reasons why your adolescent dog might be chewing...

-(A) Behaviourist Claire Arrowsmith says: Chewing can occur due to a range of factors.
-Since your dog didn't chew as a puppy, this rules out a learned habit stemming from normal exploration or puppy teething troubles.
+Behaviourist Claire Arrowsmith says: Chewing can occur due to a range of factors.
+If your dog has developed this habit after puppyhood, this rules out a learned habit stemming from normal exploration or puppy teething troubles.

 Many owners are surprised to discover their adolescent dog chewing.
 This is said to be due to a combination of the adult teeth settling in, and the frustrations and changes that occur during this stage of maturation.